lmfit/uncertainties/doc/tech_guide.rst

 probability distributions and not pure numbers, comparison operators are interpreted in a specific way.

-The result of a comparison operation ("==", ">", etc.) is defined so as to be essentially consistent with the requirement that uncertainties be small: the value of a comparison operation is True only if the operation yields True for all infinitesimal variations of its random variables around their nominal values, except, possibly, for an infinitely small number of cases.
+The result of a comparison operation is defined so as to be essentially consistent with the requirement that uncertainties be
+small: the value of a comparison operation is True only if the operation yields True for all infinitesimal variations of its random variables around their nominal values, except, possibly, for an infinitely small number of cases.

 Example: